pontus/LocalEGA/docs/submission.rst

 to what was submitted.
 It also ensures that the stored file is decryptable and that the integrated checksum is valid.

-At this stage, the associated decryption key is retrieved in a secure manner If decryption completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.
+At this stage, the associated decryption key is retrieved.
+If decryption completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.